ystvan/KEAsysintSWd18Mandatory/readme/README.txt

 	CRUD measurements from Azure DB
-	Webb App is using to CRUD the data measurements from Azure See server logs...
+	Webb App is using to CRUD the data measurements from Azure Write server logs to Azure

 	REST 6 constraints:

 		1. client server constraint (client abd server seperated)
 		2. statelessness (state is contained within the request)
-		3. cachable (each rsponse message must explicitly state is it cachable or not)
+		3. cachable (each response message must explicitly state is it cachable or not)
 		4. layered system (client cannot tell what layer it's connected to)
 		5. code on demand (server can extend client functionality)
-		6. uniform interface (api and consumers share one single technical interface: URI, Method, Media Type) 6.1 identification of resources (resources are conceptually seperate from representation (json is != server representation)
+		6. uniform interface (api and consumers share one single technical interface: URI, Method, Media Type) 6.1 identification of resources (resources are conceptually seperate from representation (json is != server representation) => Mapping DTOs in Startup
-			6.2 manipulation of resources through representations (repr + metadata should be sufficient to modify or delete resource) 6.3 self-descriptive msg (each msg must include enough info to describe how to process it) 6.4 HATEOAS (how to consume and use the api)
+			6.2 manipulation of resources through representations (repr + metadata should be sufficient to modify or delete resource) 6.3 self-descriptive msg (each msg must include enough info to describe how to process it) => status code 415 - unsupported media type, or 409 Conflict and so on
+			6.4 HATEOAS (how to consume and use the api)